Sean Bean

 Sean Bean and Abigail Cruttenden

-Even in this marriage, Sean did not settle down.
-In an interview, he confessed that the institution of marriage no longer enticed him and that the only thing he lacked in life was a son to mold into a footballer.
-However, in 2008, Sean married actress Georgina Sutcliffe, but after not having a child with her, they divorced.
+Even in this marriage, Sean didn't settle down.
+In an interview, he admitted that marriage no longer appealed to him and that the only thing missing from his life was a son he could turn into a footballer.
+Yet in 2008, Sean married actress Georgina Sutcliffe, but when they didn't have children together, they divorced.

 With Georgina Sutcliffe